The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

   "children": [
     {
       "childId": "child456",
-      "iepDocuments": [
-        {
+      "iepDocument": {
         "iepId": "uuid-123",
         "documentUrl": "s3://bucket/uuid-123",
         "updatedAt": "2023-01-01T12:00:00"
       }
-      ]
     }
   ]
 }
 ```
-**Note**: The `iepDocuments` array is maintained for backward compatibility, but will only contain one document reference per child.
+**Note**: Previously, documents were stored in an `iepDocuments` array for backward compatibility, but now each child has a single `iepDocument` object.

 ## API Endpoints